-Lindelof's inspired divergence from Alan Moore's original graphic novel stands on its own in part because of the complexity with which King's character was developed, and the fact that Sister Night is so very singular – a costumed hero who, out of costume, is a member of a vilified group of people in America.
+Lindelof's inspired divergence from Alan Moore's original graphic novel stands on its own because of the complexity with which King's character was developed, and the fact that Sister Night is so very singular – a costumed hero who, out of costume, is a member of a vilified group of people in America.

 Sister Night is an intentional creation – as was Buffy Summer and Sydney Bristow, as was Lagertha, the fictional shieldmaiden from the history-inspired drama "Vikings" and Wynonna Earp (of, yes, "Wynonna Earp"), and every other fierce female fighter to gain a fandom.

 Gazing down the road a bit, we may see more heroes that look like King's Sister.
 The Buffyverse is set to return at some point in the future and will follow a Black Slayer, in a series currently being developed by "Midnight, Texas" executive producer Monica Owusu-Breen.

 Nigerian-American writer Nnedi Okorafor's 2010 fantasy novel "Who Fears Death" is in development at HBO, with screenwriter Selwyn Seyfu Hinds writing the script and former HBO president Michael Lombardo serving as an executive producer alongside "Game of Thrones" author George R.R.
 Martin.